 My work on Schubert is emblematic of my main interest: that of 19th-century form.
 The questions that drive me lie in the intersections of form, style, meaning, and narrative.
 To this end, my dissertation investigates the structure, formal function, and narrative resonances of the three-key exposition within Schubert’s oevre.

 Summery and impact of the dissertation:

 In my dissertation, I show that Schubert elevated the second tonal area to be on the same hierarchic level as the outer-two formal areas, and gave that area a flexible formal function.
 This allowed him to create six novel formal functions by applying a number of what I call “harmonic destabilizing techniques” to the music in that key area.
 The resulting model is a three-part form, and represents a third, principally 19th-century option for a sonata-form exposition along with normative continuous and two-part expositions.

-This explanation clearly goes against previous two-part conceptions of the form, which are based in theories designed for 18th-century repertoire, and requires us to approach these pieces in a more “positive” light—letting the norms and types emerge out of the music rather than using 18th-century theories to dictate how to hear 19th-century music.
+This explanation clearly goes against previous two-part conceptions of the form, which are based in theories designed for 18th-century repertoire, and requires us to approach these pieces in a more “positive” light—letting the norms and types emerge out of the music rather than using 18th-century theories to dictate how to hear 19th-century pieces.
 Such a perspective allows features of Schubert's music to come to light on their own rather than as a result of them being deformational to 18th-century practice.
 Thus, I see this work not only changing the way we think about an entire genre of music—three-key exposition—but also providing a framework for future work on 19th-century music.

 Summaries of my chapters are below:

 Chapter 1 puts forth my new definition of three-key expositions, while showing where previous definitions shine and where they go wrong.
-In particular, I ruminate on where the categories of three-key exposition and trimodular block diverge and overlap, an exercise that helps bring to light the features of his predecessors' music that may have captivated the young Schubert and eventually led to the solidification of this genre.
+In particular, I ruminate on where the categories of three-key exposition and trimodular block diverge and overlap, an exercise that helps illuminate the features of his predecessors' music that may have captivated the young Schubert and eventually led to the solidification of this genre.